imSrbh/Docker-Registry/README.md

   `Common Name (e.g. server FQDN or YOUR name) []:repo.docker.local`

   anyone else who will be accessing the registry he should access it at `repo.docker.local `  url otherwise it will not be accessible.

+  >We can use any name instead of local `repo.docker.xyz`. the only thing we have to take care is /etc/hosts we should add `<ip_addr> repo.docker.xyz`

 - And now follow these steps...
   ```sh